zenobio93/seat-docs/docs/installation/manual_installation.md

 EOL
 ```

+!!! warning

+    The upper provided text is a script, it must be executed as is.
+You'll not get the same result if you're only copying the configuration part.

 The configuration file as is at `/etc/nginx/sites-available/seat` itself won't be loaded by `nginx` yet.
 Storing configuration files in a `*sites-available*` directory is simply a convention used to allow administrators to quickly add & remove sites if needed.
 To *apply* the changes made by the new configuration file it needs to be symlinked to a `*sites-enabled*` directory.

 Let's symlink to the new configuration and drop the default one as a hardening exercise at the same time: